-Simon works at a major auction house, dealing with paintings and other works of art that are being auctioned off for millions.
-He’s a good guy, working diligently and following the instructions to the letter, and exactly this could cost him his life.
-A gang of highly skilled and experienced thieves barges in during the auction of one of the most valuable paintings in the world, Goya’s Witches in the Air, and steals it.
-But not without resistance from Simon who tried to stop the robbers and ended up receiving a severe head fracture that has left him with temporary amnesia.
-Due to the style of the storytelling in Trance the only other thing that I will say to you is Elizabeth is a hypnotherapist who helps people restore their memories or cures them of their phobias (all hail the Hypnofrog)…
+Simon works at a major auction house, dealing with paintings and other pricey works of art.
+He’s a good guy and exactly this could cost him his life.
+A gang of highly skilled thieves barges in during the auction of one of the most valuable paintings in the world, Goya’s Witches in the Air, and steals it.
+Simon tried to stop the robbery but ultimately failed.
+The robbers left him a farewell gift in a form of a severe head fracture.
+A severe head fracture left him with temporary amnesia.
+However, this is only the beginning of his problems.

-Led by the likable and relaxed McAvoy, the cast of the Trance deserves a standing ovation, everyone was excellent, and Danny Boyle showed us that he can make a good movie in any given genre, his versatility is truly amazing.
+Led by the likable and relaxed McAvoy, the cast of Trance deserves a standing ovation.
+Everyone was excellent, and Danny Boyle showed us that he can make a good movie in any given genre, his versatility is truly amazing.
 This is only amplified by the fact that the script, without Boyle’s neo-noir storytelling, is quite simplistic and reminiscent of the eighties TV movies.
-Another reason for a standing ovation is the beautiful and not too shy Rosario Dawson and her full frontal nudity, twice, like I wasn’t having enough trouble with focus… Ah Rosario, I remember you from Kids, you have grown up, but in the end I think that she missed that evil vibe that was supposed to be there, but still it was a fair trade-off.
+Another reason for a standing ovation is the beautiful and not-too-shy Rosario Dawson and her full-frontal nudity.
+Twice, like I wasn’t having enough trouble focusing…

 Director: Danny Boyle